drmortalwombat/oscar64/README.md

 Will switch to the lowercase PETSCII font and translate the strings while printing.

+PETSCII string literals can also be generated using a "p" or "P" prefix such as:

+	printf(p"Hello World\n");

 Input from the console will also be translated accordingly.

 ## Embedding binary data